omerbsezer/Fast-Kubeflow/README.md

 # Fast-Kubeflow
 This repo covers Kubeflow Environment with LABs: Kubeflow, Pipeline, Experiments, Run, Minio, etc. Possible usage scenarios are aimed to update over time.

+Kubeflow supposes Machine Learning (ML) Pipeline that runs on Kubernetes (K8s) Cluster.
+Kubeflow uses the power of the K8s (Clusters and Autoscaling).
+Each step of the process in the ML Pipeline is container.
+Hence, each step can be isolated, run parallel (if they are not in sequence).

 ## Prerequisite
 - Have a knowledge of
   - Container Technology (Docker).
 You can learn it from here => [Fast-Docker](https://github.com/omerbsezer/Fast-Docker)